3-7 years for Passiflora edulis under commercial cultivation.

 Evergreen but frost-deciduous.

-'Frederick' has yellow-green stigmatas, purple and white filaments and
+Passiflora edulis has yellow-green stigmatas, purple and white filaments and white petals.

-'Incense' is fragrant, has white stigmata and stamens, wavy purple filaments
+'Incense' is fragrant, has white stigmata and stamens, purple filaments and purple petals.

 'Incense': mid-spring through summer, Blue Crown: mid-spring to early summer.